A default set on assignment Filter

 Conclusion

-I hope I could help you with this script to get started with Assignment filter.
-You create with the script a default set with which you can fulfill many requirements.
-Of course this will not meet all requirements but it really easy create new filter or extend existing ones.
+I hope this script helped you to get started with assignment filters.
+The script creates a default set with which you can fulfill many requirements.
+Of course, this will not meet all requirements, but it is really easy to create new filters or extend existing ones.

 Stay healthy, Cheers